 Feel free to use this template for inspiration and guidance.

-• For Illiberalism Grants - Support is typically awarded in amounts less than $10,000, and rarely exceeds $20,000.
-Illiberalism grants are only available for Atlas Network partners.
+Resisting Illiberalism Fund: Support is typically awarded in amounts less than $20,000, and rarely exceeds $30,000.

-• For Economic Freedom Audit Grants - The grant amount will be $15,000.
+Economic Freedom Audit: Support is typically awarded in amounts between $15,000 and $20,000.
 This opportunity is restricted to organizations based in countries placed in the lower half of the Economic Freedom of the World Ranking.
-Economic Freedom Audit grants are only available for Atlas Network partners.

-• For Atlas Network Book Translations - Amounts vary depending on the scope of the proposal and the country in which the project will be taking place.
-Translation grants are often about $5,000.
+Book Translations Fund: Amounts vary depending on the scope of the proposal and the country in which the project will be taking place.
+Translation grants are on average US$7,000.

-• For the Think Tank Startup Fund - Amounts vary depending on the scope of the proposal and the country in which the project will be taking place and are almost always awarded with a matching funding requirement.
+Think Tank Startup Fund: Amounts vary depending on the scope of the proposal and the country in which the project will be taking place and are almost always awarded with a matching funding requirement.

 Business plans will look different depending on organization structure, goals, and target audience.
 Regardless, some key elements you should include (in no particular order) are: